Category

 ・Due to their work, they have a high mobile internet usage rate and frequently use mobile email.

-'Terrestrial Broadcast Coexisting Online Gamers' spend roughly equal amounts of time across screen media: "terrestrial broadcast viewing," "PC usage," "mobile usage," and "PC/mobile gaming."
+'Terrestrial TV Coexisting Online Gamers' spend roughly equal amounts of time across 'terrestrial TV viewing', 'PC usage', 'mobile usage', and 'PC/mobile gaming' within screen media.
 They account for about 10% of the youth demographic.

 Playing PC/mobile games does not drastically reduce other screen media usage; rather, they balance these activities well.
-Their roughly 10% share suggests PC/mobile gaming has become a normal part of daily life, confirming it is by no means an uncommon information activity today.
+Their roughly 10% share suggests PC/mobile gaming is now a common, integrated part of daily life, confirming it is by no means an uncommon information activity today.

-Furthermore, '24H Mobile Mailer' shows very high "mobile email usage," likely due to occupational demands requiring all-day work use.
+Furthermore, the '24H Mobile Mailer' group shows very high "mobile email usage," likely due to work-related needs requiring all-day use.
 However, for other screen media activities, "terrestrial TV viewing" occupies most of their time.
 Therefore, it is highly likely that "PC/mobile game usage" and "mobile email usage" can coexist relatively well with "terrestrial TV viewing."

-As described above, amidst the growing number of smartphone-dependent youth, the significant discovery was that a substantial 28% of young people remain overwhelmingly centered around "terrestrial TV viewing."
-Moving forward, it is certain that information behaviors will diversify further, encompassing youth whose lives center around TV, PC, mobile, or games.
-Precisely because of this, more objective detailed data is needed, and the necessity for calm analysis based on quantitative data may be greater than ever before.
+As described above, it was a significant discovery that, even as smartphone-dependent youth increase, a substantial 28% of young people remain overwhelmingly centered on "terrestrial TV viewing."
+Moving forward, it is certain that information behaviors will diversify further, encompassing youth centered on TV, PC, mobile, or gaming.
+Precisely for this reason, more objective, detailed data is needed, and the necessity for calm analysis based on quantitative data may be greater than ever before.

 [Screen Media Usage Pattern Profiling Analysis Data]